Olubayode/Social_Media_Engagement_Analysis/README.md

 To equip and help stakeholders with actionable insights and strategies by unearthing actionable insights that could redefine the future of digital engagement.
 In this report, I present my findings from the analysis, majorly focusing on user engagement across various metrics and times of the day, week, month and year.

 # Key Aim:
-To extract actionable insights that could redefine the future of digital engagement.
+I extracted actionable insights that redefined the future of digital engagement.

-# Analysis Focus:
+# Analysis Focus: These are my analysis focus i worked on
 The analysis emphasizes user engagement across various metrics:

 # Descriptive Statistics and Data Cleaning: